Online Trading Starts Here

 As a South African trader, you’d be onboarded through IC Markets’ Seychelles-based entity, regulated by the Financial Services Authority of the Seychelles.
 However, it’s important to be aware that this financial authority provides little regulatory oversight.

-Compared to other international forex brokers, IC Markets has relatively cheap trading fees.
-The broker doesn’t charge commission on certain accounts.
-Instead, IC Markets makes its money from spreads.
-However, spreads on the platform are low.
+Compared to other international Forex brokers, IC Markets offers relatively low trading fees.
+The broker does not charge a commission on certain accounts, instead generating revenue from spreads, which remain highly competitive.

 Is IC Markets available in South Africa?